markus7017/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 This allows routing the CoIoT/CoAP messages across multiple IP subnets without special network setup required.
 You could use Shelly Manager (doc/ShellyManager.md) to easily do the setup (configuring the openHAB host as CoAP peer address).
 Keep Multicast mode if you have multiple hosts, which should receive the CoAP updates.

+### Discovery of BLU Devices

+The BLU devices use Bluetooth Low Energy (BLE).
+The binding can't communicate directly with the device, but the Plus/Pro series with firmware 0.14.1 or newer could be used as a gateway.
+The binding automatically installs a script on the Shelly Device (oh-blu-scanner), which forwards the BLU events to the binding using the WebSocket channel.

+Follow these steps to add the Shelly BLU Device to openHAB
+- Make sure a Shelly is near by the BLU device, enable Bluetooh on this device (the Bluetooth Gateway mode is not required)
+- Add this thing to openHAB, make sure thing gets online
+- Enable "BLU Gateway Support" in the thing configuration of the Shelly device acting as gateway.
+- Now press the button on your BLU device, this wakes up the device and the script forwards this event to the binding
+- As a result the corresponding thing should show up in the Inbox
+- Add the thing (at this point no channels are created), the new thing will show status CONFIG_PENDING
+- Click the device button again, the binding gets another event and creates the channels and thing changes status to ONLINE
+- Finally link the channels to the equipment in the model

+Note: During initialization the script 'oh-blu-scanner.js' gets installed and activated on the Shelly Gateway device.

+Every time an event is received sensors#lastUpdate and channels are updated with the reported values. device#wifiSignal indicates the Bluetooth signal strength and gets updated when the device sends an event.

+The binding supports multiple Shelly Plus/Pro as gateway devices unless they are added as thing and are ONLINE.

 ### Password Protected Devices